 Metromile Part 1

-Metromile is a San Francisco-based car insurance startup that offers pay-per-mile insurance to people who don’t drive a lot.
+Metromile is a San Francisco-based car insurance startup that offers pay-per-mile insurance aimed at low-mileage drivers.
 The previous branding, being hip and fun, appealed primarily to millennials.
-To attract older demographics my team and I evolved it into a more sophisticated, detail-oriented and trustworthy brand.
+To attract older demographics, my team and I evolved it into a more sophisticated, detail-oriented and trustworthy brand.

 Defining Who We Are

-In close collaboration with the Creative Director we designed this Brand Book that defines the company’s mission, customers, tone of voice, etc. Copy by Colin McRae.
-Layout, illustration, graphics by me.
+In close collaboration with the Creative Director, we designed this Brand Book that defines the company’s mission, customers, tone of voice, etc. Copy by Colin McRae.
+I created the layout, illustration, and graphics.

-Akkurat, an unpretentious Neo-grotesque sans-serif, used to be Metromile’s only font, used for both display and text purposed.
-Although legible, it really lacked any personality, which is why I introduced a new display font - Filson.
+Akkurat, a modest, Neo-grotesque sans-serif, used to be Metromile’s only font, used for both display and text purposed.
+Although legible, it was lacking in personality, which is why I introduced a new display font - Filson.
 Filson’s geometric nature and playful character, expressed in curvy ascenders and descenders, mimics the logo and brings character to the brand.

 Previously, Metromile used just one color - MM Blue, accompanied by the grays.
 Blue, being a cool color, is passive by nature and is hard to make stand out.
 Therefore I introduced two warm colors: MM Blood Orange and Raspberry.
 The reds add fire to the mix, creating visual interest that is much needed in marketing.

 Finding a Voice Through Stylescapes

 The major part of the rebranding process was replacing the old look and feel (cartoonish and hip) with a more mature, sophisticated one.
 That was my on-going project, for which I organized a Brand Discovery session (see PDF) , gathered plenty of inspiration and explored possible directions in the below stylescapes.